RF-dragon/Ramox/README.en.md

 - Receive and display text messages
 - Receive and display images
 - Receive files, display file names, one-click opening files
+- Quickly reply texts, images, files or videos.
+- Use `Ctrl+Alt+W` to call a notification that allows you to actively send messages.
 - Videos and recordings are dealt the same way as files

 ### Functions to be implemented

 - One-click playing recordings
-- Quickly send files, images and videos
+- Displaying history messages

 ### Functions not currently planned to implement

 - UI
-- Displaying history messages
 - Sending or receiving name cards, money transfer and maps
 - Moment